FXIhub/condor/docs/config.rst

      $ condor -n [number_of_patterns]

-  Condor will create an HDF5 file named 'condor.cxi', which contains the simulated pattern(s) and additional output.
-The file follows the standards of CXI-DB files (`www.cxidb.org <http://www.cxidb.org>`_) and can be opened with the file viewer *Owl* (`github.com/FilipeMaia/owl/wiki/Owl-wiki <http://github.com/FilipeMaia/owl/wiki/Owl-wiki>`_).
+  Condor will create an HDF5 file named 'condor.cxi', which contains the simulated pattern(s) and additional output (:any:`Reading CXI files`).

   For help and more options run::